 Mr. Augustine responded further to Mr. Griffey's claims that NIPSCO's two-step retirement and replacement analysis is inherently flawed and, Ms. Medine's suggestion that the Commission should direct NIPSCO to perform integrated planning that does not separate retirement and replacement decisions.
-He testified that the IRP analysis approach allowed NIPSCO to first fully evaluate a wide range of retirement concepts and then to secondly evaluate replacement portfolios across a range of objectives and across a range of commitment duration and diversity outcomes.
+He testified that the IRP analysis approach allowed NIPSCO to first fully evaluate a wide range of retirement concepts and then to secondly evaluate replacement portfolios across a range of objectives and a range of commitment duration and diversity outcomes.
 He testified that in its 45195 and 45196 Orders, the Commission affirmed its understanding of this process, and in response to the ICC's claims that the approach was biased, stated that the "ICC fails to recognize that the two analyses have distinct purposes."
-He noted that the first purpose, the one associated with evaluating the range of retirement options, is most relevant because the issue at hand is the economic useful life of the current coal fleet and the depreciation rates for NIPSCO's existing assets, and not a specific replacement decision.
-He explained that throughout its 2018 IRP, NIPSCO found that the early retirement of coal capacity is cost effective for customers whether the existing coal units are replaced with the least cost renewable options from the RFPs conducted as part of the 2018 IRP or with highercost MISO market energy purchases and CONE-based capacity costs.
-He stated this has never been refuted by Mr. Griffey, and his efforts to compare retirement portfolios from this first step of the analysis with replacement portfolios that were constructed based on different objectives in the second step should not distract from the clear finding that retaining coal is higher cost than any number of alternatives.
-He also stated again that NIPSCO incorporated other decision metrics in its analysis, including cost risk, reliability risk, environmental stewardship, and the impact on employees and the local economy in arriving at its preferred portfolio.
-He stated that if NIPSCO were to follow Mr. Griffey's guidance to select the lowest cost portfolio over the next twenty years, then a portfolio that retires all coal in 2023 would have been chosen.
-He testified that instead, a plan that staggers the retirements and replaces capacity with a mix of different renewable types with different commitment durations was selected.
+He noted that the first purpose of evaluating the range of retirement options is most relevant because the issue at hand is the economic useful life of the current coal fleet and the depreciation rates for NIPSCO's existing assets, and not a specific replacement decision.
+He explained that throughout its 2018 IRP, NIPSCO found that the early retirement of coal capacity is cost effective for customers whether the existing coal units are replaced with the least cost renewable options from the RFPs conducted as part of the 2018 IRP or with higher-cost MISO market energy purchases and capacity costs based on cost of new entry.
+He stated Mr. Griffey has not refuted this, and his efforts to compare retirement portfolios from this first step of the analysis with replacement portfolios that were constructed based on different objectives in the second step should not distract from the clear finding that retaining coal is higher cost than any number of alternatives.
+He stated again that NIPSCO incorporated other decision metrics in its analysis, including cost risk, reliability risk, environmental stewardship, and the impact on employees and the local economy in arriving at its preferred portfolio.
+He stated that if NIPSCO followed Mr. Griffey's guidance to select the lowest cost portfolio over the next 20 years, then a portfolio that retires all coal in 2023 would have been chosen.
+He testified that instead, a plan that staggers the retirements and replaces capacity with a mix of different renewables with different commitment durations was selected.

-Mr. Augustine responded to Mr. Griffey and Ms. Medine suggestion that industrial load uncertainty, particularly related to the proposed Rate 831 in this proceeding, was not sufficiently addressed in the 2018 IRP.
-He testified that NIPSCO's 2018 IRP evaluated a low load scenario with substantial industrial load leaving the system, that the competitiveness of the existing coal fleet and alternative replacement renewable resources is driven primarily by the cost structure of such resources and their position in the MISO market and not NIPSCO's internal load, and that future loss of firm load can be managed through the flexibility inherent in NIPSCO's preferred portfolio.
+Mr. Augustine responded to Mr. Griffey and Ms. Medine's suggestion that industrial load uncertainty, particularly related to proposed Rate 831, was not sufficiently addressed in the 2018 IRP.
+He testified that: (1) NIPSCO's 2018 IRP evaluated a low load scenario with substantial industrial load leaving the system; (2) the competitiveness of the existing coal fleet and alternative replacement renewable resources is driven primarily by the cost structure of such resources and their position in the MISO market and not NIPSCO's internal load; and (3) future loss of firm load can be managed through the flexibility inherent in NIPSCO's preferred portfolio.
 He added that he is now aware that the partial settlement with five large industrial customers in this Cause is based on subscription of approximately 194 MW of firm load to Rate 831.
 He stated that when offset by the loss of industrial interruptible capacity that NIPSCO currently considers a supply resource, the impact of this rate design change on NIPSCO's load obligations is approximately 60 MW, a level that is far less than the load uncertainty ranges evaluated in the IRP and represents a small fraction of total demand.